emilyriederer/Rtistic/README.md

 - Make a copy of the `R/my-gg-theme.R` file in the same folder.
 Rename it as `{theme}-theme.R`
 - Change the name of the function being defined to `theme_{theme}`
 - Move the code you created in the RMarkdown into the function definition
+- Update the documentation to describe your theme
 - Save your file and run it locally

 #### Documenting the theme